 The private tuition is offered in the owner's home or at a convenient outdoor location when necessary.
 All training advice given uses only positive training methods, ensuring the dog and owner are helped to succeed through the use of reward and encouragement.

-Visits last between 1 and 1.5 hours and cost £45 (reduced to £35 for dogs booked onto an Improvers course).
+Visits last between 1 and 1.5 hours and cost £75 (reduced to £60 for dogs booked onto any Happy Dog training course).

 Here at The Happy Dog Training Co., we understand the need for carefully managed socialisation with other dogs in order to help your puppy develop their own social skills.
 Although we do offer puppy play within our classes, time is often limited and the hall environment doesn't allow the puppies the full freedom that we would like to see.

 In order to ensure that your puppy gets the help that he needs during these vital early months, we offer free puppy walks to all clients and their puppies throughout the period of the course.
-Walks are held once a fortnight at 9am on a Saturday morning.
-We meet at the Wheatpieces Community Centre before walking to a large, fully fenced field just a few minutes away.
+Walks are held once a fortnight at 9.30am on a Saturday morning.
+We hire a secure 16 acre field, Tewkesbury Secure Dog Park, which is situated just outside Tewkesbury close to the Mythe water treatment plant.Click here for more info.

 Once at the field, Rachel carefully supervises the puppies whilst they are let off lead in pairs or groups of three.
 Owners get the opportunity to practise their recall whilst puppies learn the vital rules about play, interaction and appropriate greetings from those who know best - other puppies!